craigmulligan/toysql/README.md

 - Lexers pretty simple - the most complicated part is managing the cursor.
 I'm sure I could rewrite it much more simply.
 - python unittest framework is pretty feature complete.
 The only thing I miss from pytest is the pretty output & parameterized tests.

+## Questions:

+* What format is data stored on disk?
+* Joins implementation?
+* Indexes implementation?
+* How do you handle deleted pages (freenode list)?
+* How does a WAL work?
+* How do you store text with variable lengths?

 # NEXT: